mantidproject/mantid/docs/source/concepts/DynamicalStructureFactorFromAbInitio.rst

 .. image:: ../images/s_powder_scheme.png
     :align: center

-In DFT studies of solid materials, one usually applies periodic boundary conditions representing an infinite single crystal.
+In DFT studies of solid materials, one usually applies periodic boundary conditions to represent an infinite single crystal.
 In order to compare such calculations with experiments in which the sample is in the form of powder, one has to perform powder averaging.
 Usually a semi-empirical model is applied [#Howard1983]_:sup:`,` [#Howard1983b]_: